top of page

 • Keep important documents like insurance and vaccination records in a waterproof container.
 Photograph documents and property to create password-protected digital copies.

-• Learn when and how to use sandbags properly.
+• Learn when and how to use sandbags properly to divert flowing water.

 • Listen to local news and public safety officials for current emergency information and instructions.